bhanu-katoch/devSolve/README.md

 ## 🤝 Contributing
 We welcome contributions from club members and the wider developer community.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.
+You can also explore [ISSUES.md](ISSUES.md) for tasks and feature requests.

 ---